T-Ginger-J/SOFE3700UFinal/README.md

     <li>In your browser, type **localhost/phpmyadmin** which should take you to the database page.</li>
     <li>Click on **Import** in the top tab, and choose **Project.sql** that you have cloned into the *File to import* section.
 Then click import.</li>
     <li>This will make sure that you have the right database schema that works with our code.</li>
+    <li>Now in another browser, enter *localhost*, and navigate to LoginAndRegistration to **registration.php** not .html.
+This is the start of the project, make a valid username and password, then head over to login.php to log in.</li>
 </ol>